A FEW WORDS ABOUT DOUG . . .

-A "REGULAR GUY" ~ But, in between the challenges, we shared lots of wonderful memories with friends and family who helped us make the most of every moment, both before and after his diagnosis.
-Even though there were huge hurdles, Doug lived his life like these were just bumps in his road ~ never complaining, always sharing his sweet crooked grin and engaging sense of humor.
-His best pals loved him like crazy and treated him as though he wasn't sick at all ~ which made his life so much sweeter than it might have been through most of this journey.
-Doug loved being a regular guy.
+A REGULAR GUY But, in between the challenges, we shared lots of wonderful memories with friends and family who helped us make the most of every moment, both before and after his diagnosis.
+Even though there were huge hurdles, Doug lived his life like these were just bumps in his road ~ never complaining, always sharing his crooked grin and engaging sense of humor.
+His best pals loved him like crazy and treated him as though he wasn't sick at all, which made his life so much sweeter.
+Doug loved just being a regular guy.

 WELCOME TO MY "LIFE STORY" PAGE!

-This page includes press clippings, magazine articles, art festivals I've helped develop, awards received, plus many charitable causes I've supported over the years, like Spokane Symphony's "Christmas Tree Elegance."
-NOTE: The "Financial and Fine Art Donations" section below lists all the causes in greater detail.
+This page includes press clippings, magazine articles, art festivals I've helped develop, awards received, plus many charitable causes I've supported over the years, like Spokane Symphony's Christmas Tree Elegance.
+NOTE: The Financial & Fine Art section below lists all the causes in greater detail.

 During these many years as a fine artist, art director and graphic designer, several events and career choices have helped shape my development as a fine Americana artist.
 It's been my signature style for decades, although my brother Bob has a few early contemporary efforts hanging on his walls.
 When I visit, It's fun to see where my efforts have taken me.
-As much as they appreciate these early works, I'm happy I chose the path I did.
+As much as they appreciate these early works, I'm happy I chose the creative path I did.
 Below I've shared some milestones.

 LIFELONG INSPIRATIONS

-SISTER RITA MAE FISCHER ~ As mentioned above, Sr. Rita Mae really inspired and encouraged me.
+SISTER RITA MAE FISCHER As mentioned above, Sr. Rita Mae really inspired and encouraged me.
 What a gift to have that kind of influence at such an early age.
-I'm proud to share I've been in touch with her with Christmas cards and letters most of my life.
-I will miss her.
-NOTE: Find more information on this amazing woman further down on this page under the "Patti Simpson Ward in the Press" section.
+I'm proud to share I was in touch with her with Christmas cards and letters most of my life, and I will miss her.
+NOTE: Find more information on this amazing woman further down on this page under the Patti Simpson Ward in the Press section.

 Highlight ~ In Summer 2016, Spokane honored 100 years of the Franciscan Sisters service to the Inland NW.
 Dozens of alumni from Marycliff High School, Saint Augustine's (now Cataldo Grade School) and other parochial schools once staffed by the Franciscans filled Saint Augustine's Church for Mass and a reception afterwards.
 The event was "standing-room-only" ~ a true tribute to these dedicated religious educators.

-GRADE SCHOOL YEARS ~ As early as 6th grade, I remember drawing, writing and pasting up my own magazines, newsletter and booklets at my bedroom desk (I had my own bedroom, my sisters shared theirs) often while my siblings were off playing with neighborhood pals.
+GRADE SCHOOL YEARS As early as 6th grade, I remember drawing, writing and pasting up my own magazines, newsletter and booklets at my bedroom desk (I had my own bedroom, my sisters shared theirs) often while my siblings were off playing with neighborhood pals.
 My heart's desire was to create!

-MY FIRST "BESTIE" ~ From 1st grade through 6th, I shared a close friendship with Maggie McCarthy (Braeuer).
+MY FIRST "BESTIE" From 1st grade through 6th, I shared a close friendship with Maggie McCarthy (Braeuer).
 We've stayed in touch these many decades since, even though she lives on the East Coast in Alexandria, VA.
 But, lucky me!
 Her cousin Molly Roberts Hannan lives nearby, so when Maggie visits Molly, I get to see her, too.
 A few years ago, Maggie brought some "butterfly" books I had created for her when we were in our mid-20s living not far from each other in Western Washington.
-Some very magical memories there!
+Some very magic memories there!

-HIS LAST TWO EXHIBITS ~ When Ed was in his mid-90s, he showed much of his art and photography in a Baker City, OR gallery to stellar reviews.
+HIS LAST TWO EXHIBITS When Ed was in his mid-90s, he showed much of his art and photography in a Baker City, OR gallery to stellar reviews.
 Four years later after moving to Tampa to be closer to son Jim's family, the Tampa Public Library hosted his very successful ~ and final exhibit.
 The Tampa Tribune publish a glowing pictorial praising his considerable talent and zest for life.
 Ed passed away at 98 January 2015 after spending Christmas with his family.
 On Facebook, his grandson Todd recalled Ed as being "one of the most fascinating men" he'd ever known.
 The end of a wonderful life . . .

 MURALS AND MORE AT SAINT JOHN VIANNEY GRADE SCHOOL

 10+ YEARS OF CAMP FIRE GIRLS ~ I earned many arts & crafts awards when it was a girls-only orgaization.
-My Camp Fire years also brought Summer job in college years in 1969 as a couselor at Camp Dart-Lo on the Little Spokane River north of Spokane, where I taught drama and arts & crafts.
+My Camp Fire years also brought Summer job in during college in 1969 as a couselor at Camp Dart-Lo on the Little Spokane River north of Spokane.
+I taught drama and arts & crafts.
 Sharing ideas with youngsters was rewarding and I'm sure I learned more from my little campers than they did from me.
 Their most creative project?
 Origami bird mobiles made from fishing line and colored paper!

 HNA, EWSC AND MY FIRST FREELANCE DESIGN PROJECT

 In Summer 2013, the 125th Anniversary Celebration of the arrival of Holy Names Sister to our region was held at what had once been Fort Wright College.
 Alumni, sisters and other educators came from all over the United State.
-Amazingly, I was able to reconnect with Sister Shirley Mallory (Justin Mary), my high school art instructor who taught me the fundamentals of design and the importance of be true to your creative passion.
+Amazingly, I was able to reconnect with Sister Shirley Mallory (Justin Mary), my high school art instructor who taught me the fundamentals of design and the importance of being true to your creative passion.

-Sadly, this very talented educator passed away just a few short months after this meeting.
-I owe a huge debt of gratitude to Sister Celine Steinberger's for helping make our reunion for us happen (more on Sister Celine below).
-Find more information about the 125th Anniversary festivities further down on this page in the "Holy Names Sisters" section.
+Sadly, this very talented educator passed away just a few short months after we connecte.
+I owe a huge debt of gratitude to Sister Celine Steinberger's for helping make this reunion happen (more on her below).
+Find more information about the 125th Anniversary festivities further down on this page in the Holy Names Sisters section.

 UNDER-GRADUATE YEARS AT EWSC ~ PLUS EARLY DESIGN PROJECTS

-MY FIRST PROFESSIONAL PROJECT ~ Soon after John's election campaign, a college classmate introduced me to her dad, then president of the local National Syndicate Advertising Agency.
-After perusing my portfolio of sketches and line drawings, he commissioned me to create a year's worth of 50 print ads ~ each to sell cars using an "All American" theme.
+MY FIRST PROFESSIONAL PROJECT Soon after John's election campaign, a college classmate introduced me to her dad, then president of the local National Syndicate Advertising Agency.
+After perusing my portfolio of sketches and line drawings, he commissioned me to create a year's worth of 50 print ads to sell cars using an "All American" theme.
 The project was as a great fit for me.

 Highlight ~ One afternoon, when Peggy and I were driving up Aurora Avenue in Seattle, we were amazed to see one of my "People's Choice" ads on the billboard above the highway ~ a job well done!